rgwan/ztg/TG-STRUCTURE.md

 The system is not limited by MIDI1.0 16-channel limitation.
 By using MIDI ports & channels, it can handle up to 16384 channels.

 Using SysEx message to remap a channel's input channel number is possible.
-For example, I can swap channel 1 and channel 2, and there's no any notiable difference by using regular MIDI message to control.
+For example, I can swap channel 1 and channel 2, and there's no any notable difference by using regular MIDI message to control.

 This system have to design for full MIDI 2.0 compatible.